OutSystems/docs-bestpractices/src/architecture/data/archive.md

 **Step 2.
 In each OutSystems application, implement the archiving process using the central archive**

-Each business application will be responsible for moving its records into the central archive.
+Each business application is responsible for moving its records into the central archive.
 The archiving criteria can vary from application to application (inactive records, last update timestamp, creation date, etc).

 Note that whenever a record is added to the archive, it must be purged from the original location in the same transaction scope, to prevent data loss.

-### Archive location

-This article focuses on how you can achieve an archiving strategy using the OutSystems database.
-For [on-premises installations](https://success.outsystems.com/Documentation/11/Setting_Up_OutSystems/Possible_setups_for_an_OutSystems_infrastructure#On-premises_infrastructure), you should use the [Multiple Database Catalogs and Schemas](https://success.outsystems.com/Support/Enterprise_Customers/Maintenance_and_Operations/Multiple_Database_Catalogs_and_Schemas) feature to configure the archiving mechanism in a dedicated database catalog.

-In case you wish to archive data externally to OutSystems, there are multiple solutions in the market, from data lakes to cloud storage services.
-OutSystems allows you to easily integrate with your existing systems, depending on your enterprise architecture.

 ## Common pitfall scenarios

 ### No archive strategy

-A common scenario is lacking a data archiving strategy because the high growth of application data was not correctly estimated.
+A common scenario is lacking a data archiving strategy because the high growth of application data wasn't correctly estimated.
 This situation may lead to application performance deterioration over time.

 Forecast the growth of your data during the design phase, based on business knowledge and existing metrics.
 If you don’t have enough information, take a conservative approach and consider the high growth of the data.